 Dressing for work?

 Leave a set of clothes and toiletries at work ahead of time.
 Lockers and showers are often available at many workplaces for employees to use.

 - Riding the city bus with your bike

-- Reporting your days and modes of participation to us when Bike to Work Week is over make eligible for prizes!
+- Reporting your participation to us when Bike Walk & Wheel Week is over, to earn prizes!